BioDepot/BioDepot-workflow-builder/README.md

 ### What browser should I use with Bwb?

 We recommend Chrome, only because most of our testing has been done using Chrome.
 However, any modern browser that has support for HTML5 is fine.
-In the past we have with Edge but the latest versions of Firefox and Safari work well.
+In the past we have had problems with Edge but the latest versions of Firefox and Safari work well.
 If you must use Edge it **may** be possible to use by following this [recipe](https://www.hanselman.com/blog/FixedMicrosoftEdgeCantSeeOrOpenVirtualBoxhostedLocalWebSites.aspx) to allow it to connect to a local URL or by running Bwb from a remote server.

 ### Where are the sample workflows and datasets?
 Bwb includes a set of sample workflows.
 These are found under the /workflows directory.
 Data are typically **NOT** included with the containers.
 This maximizes the portability of the containers for different workflows and makes them easier to download.
-Instead we use of the provided downloadURL widget to download files from an external source (eg. Google drive) for use with the containers.
+Instead we use of the provided downloadURL widget to download files from an external source (eg. a Google drive) for use with the containers.
 This is the mechanism that we use in all our examples.
 You can use our widget to download the data or look at the widget parameters to find the URL of the files and download them yourself.
 Then you can save these files if you wish and use them directly.

 ### Is it possible to use Bwb to run a batch of datasets?
 Currently, this is possible in a couple of ways: